-9.12.
-Maintain the Ladysmith Community Heritage Register of historic buildings and places to identify the significance of historic places, monitor heritage properties for proposed changes, and integrate heritage conservation activities into awareness and preserve Ladysmith's heritage, such as the Ladysmith and District Historical Society, Ladysmith Maritime
+- 9.12.
+Maintain the Ladysmith Community Heritage Register of historic buildings and places to identify the significance of historic places, monitor heritage properties for proposed changes, and integrate heritage conservation activities into land use planning processes. - 9.13.
+Support local organizations and facilities that promote awareness and preserve Ladysmith's heritage, such as the Ladysmith and District Historical Society, Ladysmith Maritime Society, and Tourism Ladysmith.